-BUILDING MANAGEMENT SYSTEMS AND UPGRADES TO BUILDING AUTOMATION
+BUILDING MANAGEMENT SYSTEMS AND UPGRADES

 Since its introduction, Building Management Systems (BMS) have developed into an essential component for controlling the energy usage of a building.
 A BMS covers all the specific deployment frameworks including: